Alamofire + AlamofireObjectMapper

 }

-Managing api context
+Managing API context

-I usually have an ApiContext class that manages and persists api-specific information, such as the current environment, authentication tokens etc. This context can be used by services that need to communicate with the api.
-Using a singleton context ensures that all api specific services are properly affected whenever the context changes.
+This context can be used by services that need to communicate with the API.
+A singleton context ensures that all API specific services are properly affected whenever it changes.

-Let’s create an ApiContext protocol and as a non-persisted implementation.
+Let’s create an ApiContext protocol and a non-persisted implementation.
 Add a Context folder to the Api folder, then add these files to it:

 protocol ApiContext {